 Eventually, you can start to phase out the clicker after your English Cocker is well trained, but do it gradually, and never cold turkey.
-Just randomly take it away little by after your dog has it down pat.
+Just randomly take it away little after your dog has it down pat.
 You can also substitute treats at this point, instead of treating every time you gradually introduce some play rewards too, such as giving a ball, chew toy or just some good old fashioned play time.

-Training With Luna
+Training with Luna